SamLokanc/IEI_analysis/README.md

-Found in this repository are the required files to replicate our PID analysis.
+Found in this repository are the required files to replicate our IEI analysis.

 PID_analysis.R: contains R code for initial differential expression and gene ontology analysis DEGanalysis.ipynb: contains python code for downstream analysis based on outputs of R script